 |Fort Niagara, NY|

 Description: Several lighthouses have marked the point where the Niagara River joins Lake Ontario near Youngstown, New York.
-The area attained importance in the late 1600s when French fur traders used the Great Lakes to transport their goods.
-Niagara Falls separated the supply of furs to the west with the demand that lay to the east.
-Bateaux (flat bottomed, shallow draft boats) and canoes were used to portage furs around the falls, making the mouth of the Niagara River an ideal point for transferring the furs to larger ships.
-Since that time, the river mouth has served as an essential harbor as well as a point of strategic importance during multiple wars.
+This area attained importance in the late 1600s when French fur traders used the Great Lakes to transport their goods.
+Niagara Falls separated the supply of furs to the west with the demand that lay to the east, forcing the traders to use bateau (flat-bottomed, shallow-draft boats) and canoes to portage furs around the falls.
+The mouth of the Niagara River became an ideal point for transferring the furs to larger ships, and since that time, it has served as an essential harbor as well as a point of strategic importance during multiple wars.

 A predecessor to the current Fort Niagara was built in 1679 by the French and was named Fort Conti and then Fort Denoncille.
-In 1726 the still-standing “French Castle” was built, intended as a gathering place where colonists could find protection from hostile Native American tribes.
-The fort and vapor of Niagara Falls served as useful markers during the day, but at night mariners in the area were without any sort of guide.
+In 1726, the still-standing “French Castle” was built, intended as a gathering place where colonists could find protection from hostile Native American tribes.
+At this time, the fort and vapor of Niagara Falls served as useful navigational markers during the day, but at night mariners lacked any sort of guide.

 Fort Niagara was relinquished to the United States in 1796 after the Revolutionary War, and the roof light remained active until 1803.
-The British garrison across the river at Fort George constructed the Newark Light in 1804 - the second lighthouse to serve the area.
-While this lighthouse was not destroyed in the fighting of the War of 1812, at the conclusion of hostilities it was demolished in 1814 to clear a site for the construction of Fort Mississauga.
-The next light appeared in 1823, after Congress had approved funds for the project the previous year.
-Once again, a wooden tower, housing a pedestal and lamp, was constructed atop the “French Castle.”
-Vessel traffic in the area declined after the opening of the Erie Canal in 1825, which reduced the need for the difficult Niagara portage.
+The British garrison across the river at Fort George constructed the Newark Light in 1804, the second lighthouse to serve the area.
+This lighthouse survived the War of 1812, but in 1814, it was demolished to clear a site for the construction of Fort Mississauga.
+The next light to mark the mouth of the river was established in 1823, after Congress provided $1,000 on May 7, 1822 for “placing a lamp on the mess-house at Fort Niagara” and $1,500 on March 3, 1823 for “completing a tower for the light on Fort Niagara.”
+Vessel traffic in the area declined after the opening of the Erie Canal in 1825 reduced the need for the difficult Niagara portage.

-In 1829 the Canadians opened the privately-financed Welland Canal, which provided a navigable link between Lake Ontario and Lake Erie and eliminated the need to haul vessels overland.
-Despite this improvement, sufficient sailing and steam vessels remained on the Niagara River to justify a light at the river’s mouth.
+In 1829, the Canadians opened the privately-financed Welland Canal, which provided a navigable link between Lake Ontario and Lake Erie and eliminated the need to haul vessels overland.
+Despite this improvement, enough sailing and steam vessels remained on the Niagara River to justify a light at the river’s mouth.

-The military's water main at the Fort was tapped in 1889 to provide water for the light station.
+The military's water main at the fort was tapped in 1889 to provide water for the light station.
 Also that year, the roof of the station's barn was re-shingled and a wagon shed measuring twelve by sixteen feet was constructed for the convenience of the keeper.
-The Annual Report of the Lighthouse Board for 1894 noted that the keeper's dwelling was “old, in bad condition, and unsuitable.”
-Two years later, a new dwelling was built, and the “grade of the lot around the dwelling was raised.”
-A driveway covered in gravel was also added at this time.
+In 1894, the Lighthouse Board noted that the keeper's dwelling was “old, in bad condition, and unsuitable” and requested $4,000 to build a new one.
+Under a contract of June 25, 1896, a six-room, two-story keeper’s dwelling was built 140 feet west of the lighthouse, following plans that had been used for dwellings at Dunkirk and Oswego.
+At the same time, the “grade of the lot around the dwelling was raised,” and a gravel driveway leading from the lighthouse reservation to a nearby street was made.

-Rather than remove or trim roughly fifty trees that were starting to obscure the Fort Niagara Lighthouse, the Coast Guard decommissioned the lighthouse in 1993 and replaced it with a light on a nearby radio tower.
-Nancy Price, who lived in the keeper's dwelling while her husband, Richard, was officer in charge of the Coast Guard station from 1968 to 1975, was given the honor of throwing the switch to activate the modern light.
+Rather than remove or trim roughly fifty trees that were starting to obscure Fort Niagara Lighthouse, the Coast Guard decommissioned the historic sentinel in 1993 and replaced it with a light on a nearby radio tower.
+Nancy Price, who had lived in the keeper's dwelling while her husband, Richard, was officer in charge of the Fort Niagara Coast Guard Station from 1968 to 1975, was given the honor of throwing the switch to activate the modern light.
 Minutes later, her grandson was permitted to pull the plug in the lantern room of the historic lighthouse to darken the Fresnel lens.

 Located in Old Fort Niagara State Historic Site on the eastern side of the entrance to the